Tips for When House-Sitting for Bunnies and Small Furry Animals

 Learn About Your House-Sitting Charges – in rabbit care, watch out!
 They Can Hide Illness!

-When house-sitting for a bunny, make sure you get to know the bunny first – again it may be worth popping round to meet the rabbit, get to know him or her, find out whether or not he or she likes to be handled; whether or not they are litter trained; that sort of thing.
+When pet sitting and house-sitting for a bunny, make sure you get to know the bunny first – again it may be worth popping round to meet the rabbit, get to know him or her, find out whether or not he or she likes to be handled; whether or not they are litter trained; that sort of thing.
 Rabbit care is more of a challenge than you might imagine, being prey species, tend to hide things like illness very well; which is why its important to get to know them (and their owners!) before house-sitting – a bunny could be quiet because they’re just a laid back bunny; or they could be quiet because their mouth is painful due to ulcers, they have snuffles (or another disease, like Myxomatosis), they have diarrhoea and are dehydrated, or one of any number of things.
 But you wouldn’t know unless you got acquainted with the bunny first!
 It is worth preparing for your pet-sitting and rabbit care.

 So, just make sure you as the owner of the bunny/ies are happy with the house-sitter; and you as the house-sitter are happy to look after their beloved pets.